sudachen/dstoolbox/toolbox/README.md

 docker-compose up --build -d
 ````

-The DS Toolbox will start automatically every time on Docker starting
+The DS Toolbox will start automatically every time on Docker starting.
+Jupyterlab is available on localhost:8888.
+This toolbox support google  Colaboratory.
+Notebooks on google drive can be opened on Colaboratory and calculated on local DS toolbox, simple connect it to local runtime.